johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 # World Clock NeoMatrix 8x8 Wi-Fi Edition

 This repository contains a forked version of the [WORD CLOCK - NeoMatrix 8x8 Desktop Edition](https://github.com/andydoro/WordClock-NeoMatrix8x8) project by [Andy Doro](https://andydoro.com/) & [Dano Wall](https://github.com/danowall).

+I forked the project because my personal implementation of the clock got way behind time-wise, so I decided to rebuild the code for a Wi-Fi enabled device (Adafruit Feather) so it can periodically update the real-time clock (RTC) using an [Internet Time Server](https://tf.nist.gov/tf-cgi/servers.cgi) and [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP).

 Here's some details for the original project:

 ## Original Project